skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 1.03 13.05.2020 :
+  * added better visible warnings against using the default point 0 null-hypothesis after the displayed results -> warnings can be disabled by an undocumented option
+  * added some more warnings in the description of the options
+  * Fixed: the Fdr's are now displayed when using the bonus-option with the values "fdrisk" or "all"
 * Version 1.02 03.05.2020 :
 	* Changed name of option 'perm' to 'permanent' to be inline with Standard Stata names of options
 	* Removed some inconsistencies between help file and command file (missing abbreviation of pi0-option, format-option was already documented)